- ASIC Mining

 Rather than a rehash (pun intended) of the advantages and disadvantages of Proof of Work versus Proof of stake, we’re here to break down how CPUs, GPUs, and ASICs all play a key role in the mining process.
 Understanding the hardware behind Proof of Work is essential for analyzing the sustainability and level of decentralization of different coins.
 We’ll go over the advantages and disadvantages of each hardware and how they’re relevant to the most popular cryptocurrencies and hard forks.

-An ASIC is an application specific integrated circuit.
+An ASIC is an application-specific integrated circuit.
 In the context of cryptocurrency, it’s a microchip specifically designed to execute a hashing algorithm as quickly as possible.
 Let’s give you some perspective on how powerful these ASICS can be.
 A Bitcoin ASIC can calculate hashes 100,000 times faster than even the best CPU.

-ASICs are custom built for a single hash algorithm.
+ASICs are custom-built for a single hash algorithm.
 Therefore, you would need to buy different ASICs for each coin that you wanted to mine.
 Currently, there are several companies, such as Bitmain and Canaan, that design ASICs.
 Due to their custom nature and niche application, a powerful ASIC isn’t cheap.
 For high-end hash power, a single ASIC could run you $3000.

-Performing trillions of hashes per second come with some downsides.
+Performing trillions of hashes per second comes with some downsides.
 Due to the intense hashing, these ASICs give off some serious heat and require proper cooling.
 In order to cool the chips effectively, that’s going to require fans and a lot of noise.
 Just take a listen.

 And with great power comes great electricity.
 These ASICs will cost you a significant amount of money in electricity bills.
 As a result, the majority of mining takes place in countries with cheap electricity.
 Some of the miners are even able to receive special industrial rates for this.